SkillCraftRPG/www/backend/README.md

 - `AUTHENTICATION_ENABLE_BASIC`: a boolean value indicating whether or not to enable Basic authentication.
 API keys should be preferred in Production environment for security purposes.
 Defaults to `false`.
 - `AUTHENTICATION_SILENT_AUTHENTICATED_EVENT`: a boolean value indicating whether or not authenticated events are silent.
 Silent events are not stored, nor published through Event Sourcing.
 Defaults to `false`.
 - `CACHING_ACTOR_LIFETIME`: the lifetime of cached actors.
 A string representing a [TimeSpan](https://learn.microsoft.com/en-us/dotnet/api/system.timespan?view=net-9.0), ex.: `3.00:00:00` (3 days) or `00:15:00` (15 minutes).
-- `DATABASE_PROVIDER`: the database provider to use.
-Its value should be one of the `DatabaseProvider` enumeration value.
-Defaults to `EntityFrameworkCorePostgreSQL`.
 - `ENCRYPTION_KEY`: the encryption key used by the platform.
 It should be 32-characters long (256 bits), including lowercase and uppercase letters, digits and special characters as well.
 - `ERROR_EXPOSE_DETAIL`: a boolean value indicating whether or not to expose detail for `500 Internal Server Error`.
 Should not be enabled in Production environment for security purposes.
 - `MONGOCONNSTR_Krakenar`: the MongoDB server connection string.
 This is currently only used for logging.